 *Their surname isn’t Hollyard, but a like-sounding two-syllable h-name.

 A few thoughts on the current favorites:

-- Emmett: Personally, I associate this name with Emmitt Smith, not the fictional vampire.
+Emmett: Personally, I associate this name with Emmitt Smith, not the fictional vampire.
 And I’m not even a sports fan.
 This Twilight craze will blow over one day (thankfully!) and, when it does, these vampire/werewolf associations will fade.
-Exception: Renesmee.
+Possible exception: Renesmee.

 Here are some other names, many with s-endings:

 As far as middle names for Anders go, I think Gray is great.
 I think a one-syllable name with a hard sound (that g) sounds good in that spot.
 Other names that fit this description are Brett, Craig, Drake, Frank, Grant, Jack, Kent, Mark and Paul.

 Which of the above names do you like best?
 What other names would you suggest to Leigh?